 If you have a dental emergency, you’ll want to contact your dentist at TruBlu Dentistry right away.
-Try keeping the office’s contact information in your cellphone.
+Try keeping the office’s contact information on your cellphone.
 You’d be surprised at just how many emergency dental situations can be resolved over the phone in a pinch.
-We can help you to determine whether or not something needs to be treated right away, or if it can wait upon your return.
-If you happen to need immediate dental care, you can contact the local consulate or US embassy for recommendations on a dental office to visit in the area.
+We can help you to determine whether or not something needs to be treated right away or if it can wait upon your return.
+If you happen to need immediate dental care, you can contact the local consulate or US embassy to recommend a dental office to visit in the area.

 4. Brush with bottled water if necessary.

 The rule of thumb is: if it isn’t safe to drink the water, it isn’t safe to brush with.
 Avoid getting compromised water on your toothbrush at all, if possible.
 Instead, use bottled or boiled water to brush your teeth.
 If you happen to slip up and rinse your toothbrush in the local water, we recommend replacing the brush.
 Otherwise, scrub the brush thoroughly with bottled water to improve your chances of not getting sick.

 5. After your trip, get back on track!